bilalkhan30/Practice-from-quantum/README.md

 # Practice

-This is for practice purposes
+This text is the original text from quantum repo